 3. Bifana (Portugal)

-Not only is the Bifana an iconic Portuguese sandwich, but it was also our gateway sandwich to the Iberian country that we now call home.
+Not only is the Bifana an iconic Portuguese sandwich, but it was also our gateway sandwich to Portuguese food in the Iberian country that we now call home.
 Once we tried a roll stuffed with strips of seasoned, marinated pork, we were hooked.

 We weren’t the first food travelers to discover Bifanas.
 The late Anthony Bourdain ate one at Cervejaria O Trevo when he visited Lisbon to film No Reservations.
-But, since we live in Lisbon, we’ve certainly eaten enough Bifanas to know that Conga in Porto and Parreirinha do Chile in Lisbon are tops when it comes to Bifana preparation in Portugal.
+But, since we live in Lisbon, we’ve certainly eaten enough Bifanas to know that Conga in Porto and As Bifanas fo Afonso in Lisbon are tops when it comes to Bifana preparation in Portugal.